 Overall, the Workspace ONE platform supports MDM, scripting, DEP, bootstrap package deployment, asset and compliance tracking, OS update management, PKI integrations, and centralized policies.

-In future articles, we'll cover other features like OS build management, patch management, application support, device inventory, security, how this applies to desktop virtualization, and more.
-Plus Jack will cover what we learned about Android and iOS management.
-(They geeked out on this.
-I followed along for a while, but I'm going to stay in my lane and let Jack explain).
-For now, I'm simply happy that we have a more concise definition of what VMware Workspace ONE is.
 During our VMworld 2017 wrap-up podcast, Jack and I went a little "fanboy" on the entire concept, and after these meetings with VMware, they did nothing to change our minds.
 This is cool stuff, and you should pay attention to everything happening with modern management so that you're ready when the time is right.
+For now, I'm simply happy that we have a more concise definition of what VMware Workspace ONE is.